Convex-Dev/design/papers/glossary.md

 ## On-chain

-Data or code is considered to be "on-chain" if it is part of the current consensus state of the CVM.
+Data or code is considered to be "on-chain" if is contained within or affects the current State of the CVM.

 On-chain data is the *only* information that is visible to the CVM.
 It can be accessed and used by Actors, e.g. as part of the management of smart contracts and digital assets.